STORYMIRROR

 Shuli sighed and dropped her dagger.
 "Ok, I guess I'll stay."
 The man nodded and smiled.

 She ran down the stairs and saw her mother lying on the floor with many large cuts on her body.
-She rushed over to her mother and knelt beside her.
+She rushed over to her mother and knelt down beside her.
 "Mommy!"
 She cried loudly.

 "Don't worry baby, I'm ok," her mother said weakly.

-"No mommy, I heard you screaming."
+"No mommy I heard you screaming."

 Shulis' mother closed her eyes for a second and then opened them again.
 "I'm fine, just rest."